rets-ci/wp-rets-client/wp-content/plugins/really-simple-ssl/readme.txt

 But always backup before you go!
 If you do not have a sound backup policy, start having one!
 For a snapshot, install duplicator.

 = Love Really Simple SSL? =
-I’ve invested hundreds of hours in the development of this plugin, which was a lot of fun and hopefully saved you at least some hours work.
-If you want to support the continuing development of this plugin, I’d really appreciate it if you buy me a cup of coffee.
+Hopefully this plugin saved you at least some hours work.
+If you want to support the continuing development of this plugin, you could buy me a cup of coffee, or leave a review.
 [To the coffeecorner ;)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ZEQHXWTSQVAZJ&lc=NL&item_name=rogierlankhorst%2ecom&item_number=really%2dsimple%2dssl%2dplugin&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

 = What does the plugin actually do =